 CARE for your nails and fingers!

 One important aspect not to forego is the maintenance of your cuticles!
 In case you didn’t know (because I didn’t), the cuticle is a thin piece of skin that connects and covers your growing nails.
 A healthy cuticle will prevent bacteria from getting under your skin, which could damage (and subsequently weaken) new nails.

 This simple fact blew my mind: if your cuticles aren’t kept moisturized and healthy, your nails pretty much have no chance of being strong – right from their start!

 I began using this cuticle oil by Cuccio right away!
 The results aren’t as obvious at first, but strong nails need to start somewhere – and that “somewhere” is under the cuticle.
 Protecting and moisturizing the cuticles keeps your nails healthy and strong from the beginning so that they can grow longer and healthier down the line.

 And please, don’t even dare to pick your cuticles!!

-Are you ready to grow out your nails once and for all?
+Are you ready to stop biting your nails once and for all?
 Following the outlined plan and tips above will ensure your success!

-Leave me a comment or send me an email if you have any questions!
-I hope this post helps you as much as it has me.
+Leave me a comment or send me an email if you have any questions on my story or the process to quit biting your nails!
+I know this process will help you as much as it has me.

 As always, thanks for reading!
-Feel free to share or reblog this post if you know someone who could use the information, or Pin one of the images below to come back later!
+Feel free to share or reblog this post if you know someone who could use the information, or Pin one of the images at the bottom of this post to come back later!